Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Abstractiveness

 In decoding, we search for the summary $\hat{\vec{y}}$ that maximizes the product of the summarization model probability, $p_{\text{M}}(\vec{y}\mid\vec{x})$, and the discount probabilities of the extractive fragments $\fragments$:

-\paragraph{Beam Decoding.} The model probability $p_{\text{M}}(\vec{x}, \vec{y})$ in neural text generation models (\secref{exp-setup}) decomposes for token-by-token decoding as $\prod_{i=1}^{|\vec{y}|}p_{\text{M}}(y_i\mid \vec{x}, y_1, \dots, y_{i-1})$.
+\textbf{Beam Decoding.} The model probability $p_{\text{M}}(\vec{x}, \vec{y})$ in neural text generation models (\secref{exp-setup}) decomposes for token-by-token decoding as $\prod_{i=1}^{|\vec{y}|}p_{\text{M}}(y_i\mid \vec{x}, y_1, \dots, y_{i-1})$.
 Similarly, we decompose the application of the $\lambda_h$ function for any partial or completed extractive fragment $\vec{f}$:

 Therefore, to successively apply $\lambda_h$ at each output position $i$ in beam decoding, each candidate for token $y_i$ is evaluated to check whether choosing it would extend an extractive fragment to length $l$.
 If so, its model probability $p_\text{M}(y_i\mid\dots)$ is multiplied with $\lambda_h(l)$ and the $\lambda_h(l-1)$ that was applied to the previous token $y_{i-1}$ is divided out.
+We are not aiming to control the length of the generated output; instead we penalize the model in proportion to the length of any phrases it would extract from the input and encourage it to use novel phrases instead.